pckbls/pulseviz.py/README.md

 By default PulseAudio automatically creates a monitor source for each sink which can be used to visualize the audio that you are hearing.
 Those sources have a `.monitor` suffix.

+# Known issues

+* For some applications (e.g. Spotify) the visualizations appear to be really slow and laggy.
+As a (temporary) workaround this can be solved by opening `pavucontrol` alongside pulseviz.

 # Future goals

 * Make visualizers configurable